 What is in the Future of Siri?

-These AI based voice recognition technologies are going to change the way of life in the future.
-Although Apple is new in the race, it going to catch up fast with other players.
-It will be a great surprise to see what else AI can do for the humans.
+These AI based voice recognition technologies are going to change the way we live in the near future.
+Although Apple came late to the race, it is going to catch up fast with other players.
+It will be a great surprise to see what else AI can do for humans.

-As an iPhone app development company, this is our take on Apple’s new SiriKit and ways to use SiriKit with apps.
-But if you wish to know more on how to extend your iOS app with SiriKit then contact our team at Appinventiv and our experts will get back to you.
+As an iPhone app development company, this is our take on Apple’s new SiriKit and ways to use SiriKit with your third party apps.
+But if you wish to know more on how to extend your iOS app with SiriKit then contact our team of experts and we will get back to you.